Institutional Research and Effectiveness

 Support of Covenant College's Mission

 Covenant College is a faith-based institution of higher education committed to the Bible as the Word of God written, and accepts as its most adequate and comprehensive interpretation the summary contained in the Westminster Confession of Faith and Catechisms.
-The Office of Institutional Research supports this mission through the assessment of institutional effectiveness, student learning outcomes, and post-baccalaureate measures.
+The Office of Institutional Research and Effectiveness supports this mission through the assessment of institutional effectiveness, student learning outcomes, and post-baccalaureate measures.

-Annually, the Office of Institutional Research coordinates departmental assessments that report departmental objectives, methods of evaluation, evaluation results, and how departments will use their results to enhance their effectiveness.
-Effectiveness reports are provided by academic departments, centers of special service, athletics, student development, career services, health services, information technology, and the library.
+Annually, the Office of Institutional Research and Effectiveness coordinates the collection of assessments that report student learning or program outcomes, methods of evaluation, evaluation results, and how programs will use their results to enhance their effectiveness.
+Effectiveness reports are provided by all academic programs, administrative support services (development, marketing and communications, accounting, business operations, human resources, etc.), academic support services (library, math center, writing center, center for calling and career, etc.) and student support services (athletics, student development, health services, chapel program, admissions, etc.).
 Additionally, broad institutional effectiveness is also assessed by how well the College has succeeded in helping students make significant progress toward maturity in the following areas: (1) Identity in Christ; (2) Biblical frame of reference; (3) Christ-like service.

 Entering freshmen are tested on the Proficiency Profile published by Educational Testing Service, which provides a benchmark for assessing academic progress in critical thinking, reading, writing, and mathematics.
 Second-semester juniors are assessed using the same measure.
 Analysis of these data determine how well students are gaining general education skills through the Covenant College core curriculum.
-Results for both freshmen and senior cohorts are measured against national norms provided by ETS.
+Results for both freshmen and junior cohorts are measured against national norms provided by ETS.

-Seniors with majors in biology, business, chemistry, English, history, information & computer science, music, physics, psychology, and sociology take the Major Field Test for that discipline, published by ETS.
+Seniors with majors in business, chemistry, economics, English, mathematics, music, physics, and sociology take the Major Field Test for that discipline, published by ETS.
 Their performance is measured against national norms provided by ETS.
+Seniors with majors in biology, history, and psychology take the Area Concentration Achievement Test published by PACAT Inc.